LuboDimitrov/Tank-Wars-Game/README.md

 2. Download the file "canons.lsp" and place it to your XLisp folder.

-3. To load the file tpye: (load 'canons)
+3. To load the file type: (load 'canons)

 How to play the game: